sandreza/MarkovChainHammer.jl/docs/src/API/Continuous Time/generators.md

 ℳ
 ```

 The transfer operator determines the probability of state j (here j = 1 or 2) to move to state i in one step.
 But suppose that we want to know the probability of moving from one state to another in *two* steps.
-Suppose that we are in state ``s_0`` at time 0.
-For example, if we were in state 2, then
+For example, suppose that we are in state ``s_0 = 1`` at time 0, then
 ```@example generator
 s₀ = [1, 0]
 ```